leonlafa/gridsome-source-cryptocompare/README.md

 - Default:  `not-set`
 - Required: `false`

-_refer to the CryptoCompare API docs for information about API keys:_ https://min-api.cryptocompare.com/documentation
+_refer to the CryptoCompare API docs for more information about API keys:_ https://min-api.cryptocompare.com/documentation

 #### limit: